Bear Hug: Meaning

 - The acquisition tries to convert a hostile takeover into a friendly takeover.

-- As compared to other types of acquisition, it comparatively requires fewer formalities and compliance requirements.
+- Compared to other acquisition types, it requires fewer formalities and compliance requirements.

 - Sometimes it becomes significantly costlier for the acquiring company.